 Enjoy your food with a hearty helping of sunshine, then walk the Waco Riverwalk and take in the view from the nearby Washington Avenue Bridge or the Waco Suspension Bridge.

 Shop Until You Drop

 Although The Findery and Spice Village have more than enough to keep you busy for a while, there are even more places to shop.
-Big-name stores like Bed, Bath & Beyond, James Avery, Gap, and JC Penney reside along with a range of dining options at the Central Texas MarketPlace and in Richland Mall.
+Browse the array of unique, and everchanging, vendors at LaSalle Shoppes, where you’ll find antiques, specialty goods, and a ton of surprises.
+Big-name stores reside along with a range of dining options in Richland Mall and the .
 For a full idea of just how much shopping Waco has to offer, check out this list of stores.

-Remarkably, all of this just scratches the surface of how you can create your own adventure in Waco.
-Visit Waco’s website.
+Remarkably, all this just scratches the surface of how you can create your own adventure in Waco.
+Visit Waco’s official tourism website.

 About the Author: James Waterson is the head writer and content specialist for Tour Texas.
 When he isn’t writing about the many great places in the state of Texas, he’s planning his next epic adventure in the Lone Star State.